Transfer TimelinePrint this page as a PDF

 - Programs like Psychology, Political Science, and English require 40 credit hours or less to fill major requirements

 If the major you are interested in at the U is relatively short, it may not matter if the major requirements are articulated at your current school.
 You can wait to begin taking major requirements until you transfer to the U and still graduate in a timely manner.

 Let Us Help You!

-The transfer advisors at the Transfer Program are some of your best resources to help you decide when it will be best for you to transfer to the U. Begin working with us early in your academic career; we should see you in your first or second semester of college to begin discussing your future at the University of Utah.
+Transfer advisors are some of your best resources to help you decide when it will be best for you to transfer to the U. We should see you in your first or second semester of college to begin discussing your future at the University of Utah.